University Meningitis Outbreak

 Pennsylvania law requires all students residing in university-owned housing to provide proof of meningitis vaccination or have a waiver of exemption for medical, religious, or personal belief reasons.
 Students will provide this information during the application process for housing.

-Any member of the university administration, residence hall staff, or other university department receiving information about a suspected case of meningococcal meningitis shall relay this information immediately to the Director of University Health Services or nurse on duty at the health center.
+Any member of the university administration, residence hall staff, or other university department receiving information about a suspected case of meningococcal meningitis shall relay this information immediately to the Director of Health and Wellness.

 The informant should attempt to have at least the following information: student’s name, student ID number, and if possible, the name and phone number of treating physician or hospital.